 Try meditation workshops at Boomerang

 Harvard Health also says that daily exercise can reduce the difficulties you have sleeping.
-At Boomerang, we offer free meditation and yoga workshops online.
+At Boomerang, we offer online meditation classes for seniors and yoga workshops online.
 You’ll be joined by our growing community of friendly members and experienced hosts who will surely make you feel welcomed.